Reading at Horsforth Featherbank

 We are always investigating and committing to new and innovative ways of raising engagement, enjoyment and achievement in our children's reading.

-Older children who need simpler reading books but want topics and plots more interesting to their age group?
-Yes, we've introduced those.
+For our older children that need them, we have introduced simpler reading books with topics and plots more interesting to their age group.

-Reading buddies where the Upper Key Stage 2 children can help to foster a love of reading in Key Stage 1 children, while helping them to overcome difficulties with their own reading?
-Yes, we have those, too.
+Our upper KS2 Reading Buddies help to foster a love of reading in KS1 children, while helping them to overcome difficulties with their own reading.

 Constantly changing and evolving VIPERS stimuli replacing the old static Guided Reading schemes; so that now every week could be children using comprehension skills to explore a play, a movie, a soundbite from World War 2, from the Hall of the Mountain King to a two-hundred-year-old pair of dentist's pliers, fresh from our Artemis Artefact Museum?
 You better believe it!